archivesspace/archivesspace/README_RELEASE.md

 Once everything passes, commit your Gemfiles and Gemfile.lock files.

+Review the various README docs and update them as necessary.
+In particular the `UPGRADING.md` instructions should be updated to reference the current and new release version numbers.

+## Optional recommended step

+If you're building locally start with a fresh clone and bootstrap of ArchivesSpace to minimize the risk of older dependencies creeping into the distribution.

 ## Build the ArchivesSpace technical documentation

 ArchivesSpace ships with the current documentation, located in "docs"